Quantcast

 Just in case, you should minimize the Whats that you need as of now, and you should try to discover the WHOs that are needed to fulfill the ones that you have at present.
 This is because if you add too many Whats, without first filling in the amount of them that you have right now with their own WHOs, it'll eventually become impossible to fill all of them up in a single lifetime.
 There will be too many if you don't start minimizing and removing some now.
 Luckily, if you start now, I'm sure that there are plenty of Whats that you don't need, and that you could get rid of today if you really wanted to, physical and otherwise.
 (Maybe go to therapy to lose some of that emotional baggage, and self-hating thoughts, hm?)

 This matching of WHOs and Whats also includes What needs you have.
 Hence, your goals will always be WHOs in the end.
-It's because those goals are simply being used to fill the emotional emptiness within the different Whats to their fullest potential.
+It's because those goals are simply being used to fill the emotional emptiness (emotional NEEDS) within the different Whats to their fullest potential.
 Only WHOs can do that.
 From my perspective, this is what psychotherapy appears to be used for.
 It's a practice used to fill in the missing gaps emotionally, and is also designed to understand the Whats that were forced on you, or snuck in, in order to help find and remove them if they are causing tension.
 Some therapists will try to attach these Whats to a different identity (a different WHO), as a way to make them more emotionally fulfilling.
 Also, it seems that psychotherapy is often used to help you discover where your own emptiness, inside of the jar, is and to fill it in with a new sense of identity, such as the WHO behind a more successful experience.
 That being said, again, I'm not a licensed psychologist.
 This is simply how the practice appears to me as an outsider.
 I'm a philosopher, and a well-paid one, but success and money do not make me a scientist.

 These past pictures also explain why people think that What you have is an okay way to measure WHO you are.
 Because if the shapes are supposed to fit within the boundaries of WHO you are, it should be an easy conversion from Whats to WHOs, right?